The Massachusetts Child

 Go shopping.
 Using funds from your local, buy the qualifying items for students with financial need.

 Submit the reimbursement form & receipts.
 Complete the online Mass Child grants application, being sure to indicate the approval of the local president.
 A mail-in form is available and can be sent with original receipts to The Massachusetts Child, MTA Division of Communications, 2 Heritage Drive, 8th Floor, Quincy, MA 02171-2119.
-Please note, MTA offices are closed and forms sent by mail will be reviewed later than those sent in electronically.
 Receipts should contain only the items pertaining to the reimbursement request.

 Get Reimbursed.
 Checks are sent to locals after requests are reviewed at Mass Child Board meetings.
 Checks are made out to the local associations.